austinfreenet/afn-docs/afn_wan_load_balancing.md

 Well, it turns out that failback is working, it just takes a bit of time.
 I think it's time for a demo.
 It takes quite a while for an interface to be added back into the rotation(~ 4 minutes or so).

+## 2015-11-03

+Let's get the UI up and running.
+So [webmin](https://10.0.0.1:10000/) is up and running with the shorewall module.
+I also need to get shorewall starting on boot.
+Let's reboot and check the log.
+So it turns out that everything was starting correctly except for the LAN interface.
+So I added a stanza to `/etc/network/interfaces` for eth4 and rebooted.
+Everything came up fine.
+So I've backed up `/etc/` as a tarball on my laptop.
+Next time let's try to add/remove interfaces using the GUI.